How to Make Your Teachers Like You

 The Do’s and Don'ts for Students

 Think about what teachers look for in a good student.
 They want students who behave, participate, complete assignments on time, and put effort into their work.
 They don’t like Chatty Cathy’s—students who talk during class, even while the teacher is instructing.
-They don’t respect students who sleep on their desks, or doodle, or (especially) text message during class.
+They don’t respect students who sleep on their desks, or text message during class.
 And they don’t like rudeness.
 If you get detention on your first day, you know you’ve got a problem.

 Participation vs Class Clown

 Teachers love students who participate.
 And a lot of them give participation marks.
 So if you know the answer, volunteer.
 But remember, there’s a difference between participating, and being obnoxious.
 Most teacher’s don’t appreciate the Class Clowns, who often speak up but only to make their classmates laugh.